spree-contrib/spree_drop_ship/README.md

 - Must allow suppliers to edit their stock location addresses & require it.
 - Return Authorization UI
 - Better documentation
+- Determine how best to handle single product having multiple suppliers.
+Needs to move supplier association to variant level.

 Contributing
 ------------